zipmex/frontend-code-challenge/README.md

       Order book should show single entry with:
       Price = 10, amount = 9

-4. Show volume bar
+4. Volume bar should be added.
+It shows relative order size for each price
-5. Show market price
+5. Market price should be shown
-6. Improve order form to submit order with decimal places and add form validations:
+6. Order form should allow user to submit order with decimal places with following validations:
    - Price should be greater than 0
    - Amount should be greater than 0
-7. Some unit tests
+7. Some unit tests should be added
    - e.g. utility function or UI that have condition

 **Bonus challenge:**